Applying Set Optimization to Weak Efficiency: Setting

 \item Let $f:X\to\G^\triup$ be a function, $M^*\subseteq\C$.
 Then $f$ is said $M^*$-- lower semicontiuous ($M^*$--l.s.c.) at $x_0$, iff $\vp_{f,z^*}$ is l.s.c. at $x_0$ for all $z^*\in M^*$.

 \item Let $f:X\to\G^\triup$ be a function.
 If

-is satisfied, then $f$ is lattice lower semicontinuous (lattice l.s.c.) at $x$.
-A function $f:X\to\G^\triup$ is lattice l.s.c. if and only if it is lattice l.s.c. everywhere. \end{enumerate} \end{definition} In \cite{HeydeSchrage11R}, it has been proven that if $f$ is $\C$--l.s.c. at $x$, then it is also lattice l.s.c. at $x$.
+is satisfied, then $f$ is lattice lower semicontinuous (lattice l.s.c.) at $x$. \end{enumerate} \end{definition} In \cite{HeydeSchrage11R}, it has been proven that if $f$ is $\C$--l.s.c. at $x$, then it is also lattice l.s.c. at $x$.
 Since we assume $\Int C\neq\emptyset$, $f$ is $\C$--l.s.c. at $x$ if and only if $f$ is $W^*$--l.s.c. at $x$.
 One can show that if $f$ is convex, then $f$ is lattice l.s.c. if and only if $\gr f=\cb{(x,z)\st z\in f(x)} \subseteq X \times Z$ is a closed set with respect to the product topology, see \cite{HamelSchrage13PJO}.

 Finally, we come back to weak efficiency.
 Obviously $x\in S$ is a weak solution to \eqref{VOP} if and only if one of the following equivalent assumptions is satisfied. \begin{enumerate}[(a)] \item $\forall u\in X:\quad \psi^C(x)\nsubseteq\Int\psi^C(x+u)$; \item $\forall u\in X,\,\exists z^*\in W^*:\quad -\sup\cb{z^*(z)|z\in\psi^C(x)}\leq -\sup\cb{z^*(z)|z\in\psi^C(x+u)}\neq-\infty$; \item $\forall u\in X,\,\forall U\in\mathcal U_Z:\quad \psi^C(x)+U\nsubseteq \psi^C(x+u)$. \end{enumerate}